National Film Award for Best Film on Other Social Issues

-The National Film Award for Best Film on Other Social Issues is one of the category in the National Film Awards presented annually by the Directorate of Film Festivals, the organization set up by the Ministry of Information and Broadcasting in India.
-It is one of several awards presented for feature films and is awarded with Rajat Kamal (Silver Lotus).
+The National Film Award for Best Film on Other Social Issues was one of the category in the National Film Awards presented annually by the Directorate of Film Festivals, the organization set up by the Ministry of Information and Broadcasting in India.
+It was one of several awards presented for feature films and is awarded with Rajat Kamal (Silver Lotus).
+At the 70th National Film Awards, the category was discontinued and combined with Best Film on Family Welfare, Best Film on National Integration and Best Feature Film on National Integration.
+The new award is named as Best Feature Film Promoting National, Social and Environmental Values.

 The National Film Awards were established in 1954 to "encourage production of the films of a high aesthetic and technical standard and educational and culture value" and also planned to included awards for regional films.
 In 1984, at the 32nd National Film Awards various new categories were instituted for Swarna Kamal and Rajat Kamal.
 Categories like the Best Supporting Actor, Best Supporting Actress, Best Costume Design along with the Best Film on Other Social Issues were introduced for the Rajat Kamal.
 This category was introduced to be awarded annually for films produced in the year across the country, in all Indian languages.
 As of 2016 since its inception, the award has been present thirty-three times to thirty-six films.
 It has been presented for films in seven languages with the highest being twelve in Hindi, followed by ten in Malayalam, five in Tamil, four in Marathi, three in Bengali, two in Kannada and one in Telugu.
 It was not presented on two occasion in 1985 (33rd ceremony) and 2011 (59th ceremony).